nguyenductrungtlu36/devops-mock-project/README.md

     terraform apply
     ```

-- When we want to stop all this work, we use the command
+- When we want to stop all this work, we use the command:

     ```
     terraform destroy